ibm-cloud-docs/pattern-db2-sap-vpc/reference-architecture.md

 Administrative access to the environment is recommended to go via a Bastion Host.
 This provides a secure access point for systems management activities.
 Bastion hosts can also provide session logging for audit purposes, allowing all management activities to be securely logged.
 In the event of an incident or problem arising, there is a record of what actions were performed that gave rise to this.

-As was briefly described above, the underlying IBM Db2 database is made highly available by using multiple database server nodes.
+As was briefly described, the underlying IBM Db2 database is made highly available by using multiple database server nodes.
 In the event of a failure of the primary database server, there is a secondary (backup) server available to take over the primary's workload.
 The cluster of nodes is managed by open source cluster management software (Pacemaker).
 This monitors the health of the environment and responds to incidents by managing the failover of the database from one node to another.

 The SAP Application server instances run in a separate Pacemaker-managed cluster.
 As with the database cluster, Pacemaker manages the failover of the SAP components from one node to another following a failure.